-And when you have a busy schedule and want a low maintenance green space, mulch becomes your best friend.
+And when you have a busy schedule and want a low maintenance green space, garden mulch becomes your best friend.

 Mulch is a protective layer of organic material applied to the soil's surface.